Charles Gavin

-Charles de Souza Gavin (born July 9, 1960) is a Brazilian drummer and music producer, perhaps best known for his 25-year tenure with rock band Titãs.
+Charles de Souza Gavin (born 9 July 1960) is a Brazilian drummer and music producer, perhaps best known for his 25-year tenure with rock band Titãs.
 Before Titãs, he had brief stints at Ira! and RPM.

 Early life and first works

-At age 8, his friends invited him to participate on the September 7 (Brazil's Independence Day) festival.
+At age 8, his friends invited him to participate on 7 September (Brazil's Independence Day) festival.
 The problem was the absence of decent percussion instruments.
 So, the school decided to improvise these with kitchen utensils.
 But there was still an instrument remaining, which would be quite difficult for a not so skillful drummer to play.
 Gavin, who was already used to beat the table at school, was chosen for the job.
 The band, commanded by Gavin, won the originality prize.

 In 1975, at the year of 15, living in Jabaquara, Gavin joined ten neighbors, and during the weeks that preceded the Carnaval, they promoted noisy beats around the streets.
 However, his ears were focused on the discs of Led Zeppelin, Black Sabbath and Emerson, Lake & Palmer.
 Once the drumming life was chosen, he built himself his first own drum kit, using pieces of his father's Opala, his sofa, and two ash trays.

 In 1979, when he was 19, Gavin convinced his father to buy his first true drum kit, a white Pinguim.
 The condition to keep the instrument was not to quit college, though.
 In 1982, Gavin entered administration at the Ponthifical Catholic University of São Paulo, while working at Panasonic, operating huge computers.

 During his studies at PUC, he entered the band Zero Hora, and later the bands Santa Gang, Zona Franca and Os Jetsons, the latter together with Branco Mello and Ciro Pessoa, members of Titãs, the band he would join in 1985.
 Also with Ciro, he performed with Cabine C, but with Ira! he made more shows, and caught Titãs's attention.

 Gavin cites Stewart Copeland, Neil Peart, Ginger Baker and John Bonham as some of his influences.

 Career with Titãs

 On 25 December 1984, when he had already switched Ira! for RPM (he made it to release a two-track single with the group but left before the release of their first album), he was invited to join Titãs by vocalist Mello and keyboardist/vocalist Sérgio Britto.
 André Jung, who left Titãs, would replace Gavin at Ira!.
+Undecided about going to Titãs or staying with RPM, he sought advice from his colleague Edgard Scandurra, who recommended going to Titãs, where he could possibly have a bigger voice; although RPM was only a quartet, everything was much controlled by Paulo Ricardo and Luiz Schiavon.
 Gavin left his triple life and dedicated himself only to music.
 In 1985, he made his debut with the band and entered the studio to record their second album, Televisão.
 He left Titãs in 2010.